Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Methodology

 \subsection{\texorpdfstring{Herrmann et\,al.~\cite{Herrmann.2023}}{}}

 The nnU-Net~\cite{Isensee.2021}, a framework initially designed for biomedical image segmentation, adapts the U-Net to a given dataset and automates design decisions and hyperparameter tuning, eliminating the need for manual intervention.
-Herrmann et\,al.~\cite{Herrmann.2023} train and test the nnU-Net on the \ac{caffe} dataset and experiment with multi-task learning, concluding that fusing the front and zone label and training the nnU-Net with this fused label yields the lowest \ac{mde}.
+In addition, the nnU-Net uses deep supervision.
+Herrmann et\,al.~\cite{Herrmann.2023} train and test the nnU-Net, fixed to a down-sampling depth of eight, on the \ac{caffe} dataset and experiment with multi-task learning, concluding that fusing the front and zone label and training the nnU-Net with this fused label yields the lowest \ac{mde}.
 Front labels are dilated with a structuring element of $5\,\times\,5$ pixels and inserted into the zone label.
 Patch extraction is performed with the median image size, which for the \ac{caffe} dataset is $1280\,\times\,1024$.
 The dataset is augmented online using rotations and scaling, Gaussian noise, Gaussian blur, brightness and contrast adjustments, simulation of low resolution, gamma augmentation, and mirroring. nnU-Net's loss function is a combination of cross-entropy and Dice score.
 Since the nnU-Net assumes that the final segmentation objective is the label itself, Herrmann et\,al.~\cite{Herrmann.2023} add additional post-processing to extract the calving front.
 For this purpose, the front zone in the fused label is assigned to the ocean zone, and the glacier zone is dilated with a structuring element of $7\,\times\,7$ pixels.
 Afterward, the post-processing of Gourmelon et\,al.~\cite{Gourmelon_2022}'s Zones network is applied.

 The nnU-Net usually employs five-fold cross-validation and takes the ensemble of the five trained networks as the final prediction.
 Instead of taking the ensemble, we treat the cross-validation networks as the five training runs and compute the mean and standard deviation of \ac{mde} for our comparison over the five cross-validation networks.